Safe Computing Guide

 7. Installing Software

 When you install software, take the time to read every option it gives you.
-Adware is often bundled with FREE software because they need to pay for development somehow.
-You should uncheck those option during installation.
-If given an option to perform a ‘custom’ installation, please do so to ensure you know exactly what you’re installing.
+Adware is often bundled with FREE software because they need to pay for development.
+It would help if you unchecked those options during installation.
+If given the option to perform a ‘custom’ installation, please do so to ensure you know exactly what you’re installing.

 8. Never Open Attachments Unless You Are Expecting Them